nargesyaghoubi-ygh/Product-Catalog/README.md

 #  Product Catalog

 A simple **Product Catalog application** built with modern web technologies.
 This project can serve as a template for developing product management systems or online stores.
 ---

-## 📌 Overview

-This repository contains a **Product Catalog app** designed to manage and display products.
-The project demonstrates a basic web application structure, including product listing, categorization, and simple UI for showcasing products.

----

 ## 🚀 Features